ben-pr-p/pglite-pool/README.md

 codegen and tests by using [`pglite-server`](https://www.npmjs.com/package/pglite-server) to create a Postgres server at a random port.

+Each instance created by `getPostgres` / `withPostgres` is fully ephemeral and isolated.

 ## Usage

 Both a teardown style and a callback style are supported.